robpellegrin/micro-cluster/README.md

 # micro-cluster
 Experiments with distributed algorithms and data structures on a cluster of small single board computers using OpenMPI.

-*Nothing here is meant to be a how‑to guide.*
+*Nothing here is meant to serve as a how‑to guide.*

 # Table of Contents
 - [micro-cluster](#micro-cluster)